prempador/go-defectdojo/docs/ReImportScan.md

 ### NewReImportScan

-`func NewReImportScan(testId int32, engagementId int32, productId int32, productTypeId int32, statistics ImportStatistics, pro []interface{}, scanType string, ) *ReImportScan`
+`func NewReImportScan(testId int32, engagementId int32, productId int32, productTypeId int32, statistics ImportStatistics, scanType string, ) *ReImportScan`

 NewReImportScan instantiates a new ReImportScan object This constructor will assign default values to properties that have it defined,